What are adult brain and spinal cord tumors?

 - A change in personality

-- Weakness or paralysis of part of the body
+- Weakness or paralysis in part of the body

-- Changes in vision, hearing, or other sensations
+- Changes in vision, hearing, or other senses

 Basal ganglia: The basal ganglia are structures deeper within the brain that help control our muscle movements.
 Tumors or other problems in this part of the brain typically cause weakness, but in rare cases can cause tremor or other involuntary movements.

 Cerebellum: The cerebellum lies under the cerebrum at the back part of the brain.
 It helps coordinate movement.
-Tumors of the cerebellum can cause problems with coordination in walking, trouble with fine movements of arms and legs, problems swallowing or synchronizing eye movements, and changes in rhythm of speech.
+Tumors of the cerebellum can cause problems with coordination in walking, trouble with precise movements of hands, arms, feet, and legs, problems swallowing or synchronizing eye movements, and changes in speech rhythm.

 Brain stem: The brain stem is the lower part of the brain that connects to the spinal cord.
 It contains bundles of very long nerve fibers that carry signals controlling muscles and sensation or feeling between the cerebrum and the rest the body.
 Special centers in the brain stem also help control breathing and the beating of the heart.
 Also, most cranial nerves (which carry signals directly between the brain and the face, eyes, tongue, mouth, and some other areas) start in the brain stem.

-Tumors in this critical area of the brain may cause weakness, stiff muscles, or problems with sensation, eye movement, hearing, facial movement, or swallowing.
+Tumors in this critical area of the brain can cause weakness, stiff muscles, or problems with sensation, facial or eye movement, hearing, or swallowing.
 Double vision is a common early symptom of brain stem tumors, as are problems with coordination in walking.
-Because the brain stem is a small area that is so essential for life, it may not be possible to surgically remove tumors in this area.
+Because the brain stem is a small area that is so essential for life, it might not be possible to surgically remove tumors in this area.

 The nerves that reach the arms begin in the spinal cord at the level of the neck (cervical spine).
 Nerves that branch off the spinal cord to the legs, bowel, and bladder arise in the back (thoracic and lumbar spine).
-Tumors of the spinal cord in the neck can cause symptoms in the arms and legs, as well as affect bowel and bladder function.
-Spinal cord tumors below the neck may only affect the legs and bowel and bladder function.
+Most tumors of the spinal cord start in the neck (cervical spine) and can cause symptoms in the arms and legs, as well as affect bowel and bladder function.
+Spinal cord tumors below the neck only affect the legs and bowel and bladder function

 Types of cells and body tissues in the brain and spinal cord